quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part06_4.2.2_Random_Wa.md

 #### Discrete Decay Simulation

-Simulating radioactive decay with discrete steps involves incrementing time in intervals of \( \Delta t \).
+Simulating radioactive decay with discrete steps involves incrementing time in intervals of $\Delta t$.
 For each interval, we count how many nuclei have decayed.
 The simulation ends when there are no more nuclei left to decay.

 :p What is the pseudocode for a simple radioactive decay simulator?
 ??x